The History of Akron-Canton Airport

 In February 1946, eight months prior to the airport's dedication, American, Eastern, Capital, and United announced their plans to move from Akron Municipal Airport to Canton-Akron Memorial Airport.
 Outraged, Akron City and airport officials claimed that the airlines would be violating their lease agreements if they moved.
 The airlines argued that the natural bowl in which the Akron Municipal Airport was located (with the Goodyear Zeppelin dock on one side and Derby Downs@ on the other), foggy conditions, and short runways created hazardous conditions for commercial pilots.
 City officials also protested that travel cost would increase significantly if the airlines moved south.

 To help alleviate the tension, the Airport was renamed the Akron-Canton-Massillon Airport.
 Later, Massillon was dropped from the name and replaced by "regional", representing the many communities that helped develop the airport over the years.
-Akron-Canton Regional Airport is currently the airfield's official name although for advertising and communication purposes, the terminal is referred to as Akron-Canton Airport.
+Akron-Canton Regional Airport is currently the airfield's official name although the terminal is often referred to as Akron-Canton Airport.

 Akron Municipal Airport lost its fight to hold the four airlines in October 1947 when the CAA recommended that they be transferred to Akron-Canton Airport.
 Akron Municipal though, continued to fight the move, offering a huge terminal expansion and extension or their runways to 5,340 and 5,400 feet.
 It was not until March 9, 1948, that the Civil Aeronautics Board allowed the four airlines to move to the new Airport.